dsor-isr/cais/README.md

 # CAIS
-Cluster of Analysis for Inteligent Systems
+Cluster of Analysis for Intelligent Systems

 How to run: